 In homes where parents have little to no formal education, where there were previously no books or talk of education, our youth leaders are shaping the next generation who are simply but powerfully observing them.

-By: Linda Smith, Founder + Executive Director of Reading Village
+By: Linda Smith, Founder + Board Member of Reading Village